 — The Most Reverend Michael C. Barber, S.J., Bishop of Oakland

 The Catholic Campaign for Human Development is the domestic anti-poverty, social justice program of the U.S. Catholic Bishops.
 Its mission is to address the root causes of poverty in America through the promotion and support of community-controlled self-help organizations.
 To learn more about the work of the USCCB to combat poverty, visit CCHD online at http://www.usccb.org/about/catholic-campaign-for-human-development/.

 Founded in 1969, CCHD follows the pastoral strategy of empowerment of the poor through a methodology of participation and education for justice, leading towards solidarity between poor and non-poor.
 This is a stance impelled by the Church’s biblical tradition, modern Catholic Social Teaching, and the pervasive presence of poverty in the United States.
 This ministry of justice is rooted in our baptism and faith commitment.

-The diocesan Catholic Campaign for Human Development (CCHD) office is seeking a part-time, paid intern to assist the CCHD Diocesan Coordinator and the Parish Solidarity Initiative Coordinator in implementing the Parish Solidarity Initiative (PSI) project.
-To view the full internship announcement, click here.
+The diocesan Catholic Campaign for Human Development (CCHD) office is seeking a part-time, paid intern to assist the CCHD Diocesan Coordinator in promoting the work of CCHD and in assisting parish leaders to engage their fellow parishioners to become more active in social ministry, especially in the area of legislative advocacy.
+To view the full internship job description, Click Here